 It’s in the 2026 Speedgear Spring Catalog between The Steve McQueen Collection and the Auto Art bathroom fixtures.

-He may be an insane moron, but at least he's OUR insane moron, rather than someone who is OUTSPOKEN about his animus against the people of Ohio and the US.
+He may be an insane moron, but at least he's OUR insane moron, rather than a foreign agent who is OUTSPOKEN about his animus against the people of Ohio and the US.

 The tragedy is that it got to this point.